kjj1998/CZ4034-IR-Project/README.md

 ### Set up Solr and create Solr core

-1. Navigate to your local installation of Solr </br>
+1. Navigate to your local installation of Solr (Note: An existing  Java SDK installation is required) </br>

     ``` bash
     cd <your path to solr>/solr-9.1.1